 Since cellular shades block out a considerable amount of heat, they reduce the load on the air conditioning system.
 But the catch is these shades have to be pulled down throughout the day to allow it to work wonders.
 In this case, one can opt for blinds, which when open at certain angles, let light in and reflects the heat of windows giving you control over light and ventilation.
 When completely closed and lowered on a sunny day, they can reflect up to 45% of the heat.
 To increase its efficiency, blinds also come with a solar reflective coating that reflects up to 70% of solar radiation.
 Another trick is to angle the slats such that it reflects sun rays towards the ceiling, given that the ceiling is light coloured thus diffusing the rays, reducing heat and glare.
 You can also use exterior solar shades to block the sun before it hits the window panes.

 One can opt for dual shades that have a lighter colour on one side and a darker colour on the other such that the lighter side, preferably white, reflects light and the darker side absorbs light.
 The shades can be turned as per the season such that the reflective side always faces the warmer side, i.e. outward during summer and inward during winter.
-These shades need to be drawn all day to be effective.
-You can always go for the classy look of Roman shades that allows the utmost visual appeal along with functionality.
-To beat the heat, Roman shades with several layers of fibre batting is recommended.
+You can also get motorized dual roller shades that are operated by a remote control.

 Whichever type of shading you opt for, ensure that they are installed as close as possible to the window so that the sides of the shades hang tightly to the window frame, forming an air pocket between the shades and the window, improving insulation.
 Apart from merely installing window treatments, a smart way to go about it would be to consider the direction and movement of the sun during summer.
 During summer, attention must be given to east and west facing windows.
 One can double the cell layers for their cellular shades for these windows, perhaps use room darkening shades and solar shades for the others, thus playing with light and cutting out heat at the same time.